-If you are in need of something to occupy the children or grandchildren over the holiday season you might like to give these simple sweet treats a try!
-After making the stuffed dates then see what extra treats they can make with the leftover marzipan!
+If you are in need of something to occupy the children or grandchildren over the holiday season you might like to give these simple Christmas Stuffed Dates a try!
+After making them see what extra sweet treats they can make with the leftover marzipan!

 2 packs of Medjool Dates – my packs had nine dates each

 150 gram packet walnut halves (there should be some over)

 - Remove the stones from the dates by making a slit across the top.

 - Take a small piece of marzipan and roll it into an oval shape resembling the date stone.